-The first regions of independent urbanism were in Mesopotamia and Egypt from around 3500 B.C.
-Mesopotamia, the land between the Tigris and Euphrates rivers, was the eastern part of the so-called Fertile Crescent (Figure 12.10).
-From the Mesopotamian Basin, the Fertile Crescent stretched in an arc across the northern part of the Syrian Desert as far west as Egypt, in the Nile Valley.
-In Mesopotamia, the significant growth in size of some of the agricultural villages formed the basis for the large fortified city-states of the Sumerian Empire such as Ur, Uruk, Eridu, and Erbil, in present-day Iraq.
+The earliest towns and cities developed independently in the various regions of the world.
+These hearth areas have experienced their first agricultural revolution, the Fertile Crescent stretched in an arc across the northern part of the Syrian Desert as far west as Egypt, in the Nile Valley.
+In Mesopotamia, the significant growth in size of some of the agricultural villages formed the basis for the large fortified citystates of the Sumerian Empire such as Ur, Uruk, Eridu, and Erbil, in present-day Iraq.
 By 1885 B.C., the Sumerian city-states had been taken over by the Babylonians, who governed the region from Babylon, their capital city.
 Unlike in Mesopotamia, internal peace in Egypt determined no need for any defensive fortification.
 Around 3000 B.C. the largest Egyptian city was probably Memphis (over 30,000 inhabitants).
 Yet, between 2000 and 1400 B.C., urbanization continued with the founding of several capital cities such as Thebes and Tanis.